Bye-election: Tension in Ondo over alleged sharing of money by Deputy governor at voting centres

 ** Election peaceful- APC

-Reacting the Publicity Secretary of the ruling All Progressive Congress, Alex Kalejaye denied allegation of disruption of the election.
+Reacting to the Publicity Secretary of the ruling All Progressive Congress, Alex Kalejaye denied the allegation of disruption of the election.

 Kalejaye described the election as peaceful and devoid of crisis.